etnichols/etnichols.github.io/src/pages/projects/2019-05-1---resume-with-react-and-tsx/index.md

 ![Hello, Resume!](hello-resume.png)

 ## Actually use Typescript

 You probably noticed the code above isn' actually Typescript 🤔  why did it still compile?
 It's because *Typescript is a typed superset of Javascript.* Which is a fancy way of saying, "All Javascript is valid Typescript, but not all Typescript is valid Javascript."
 Typescript simply adds optional static typing to the language.

 This is a cool thing because it makes integrating Typescript into an existing project quite easy.
 You could change all existing .js files in your project to .ts|.tsx and incrementally add typings to them, or you could leave all your legacy .js files as is and using .ts|.tsx for any new files.
-Yay for unncessary re-writing!

-Let's add some typings to Resume function component.
+But I digress.
+Back to the matter at hand: let's add some typings to Resume function component.
 The syntax for adding typings is simple: `identifier : type`.
 Two quick examples.

 Let's say we have three variables: `x`, `y` and `z`.